 What do Louisa May Alcott, Babe Ruth, John F. Kennedy, and Conan O’Brien all have in common?
 They all have called Boston, Massachusetts home at one point.
 Founded in 1630, Boston was one of the earlier cities where the fanatical Puritans settled and started to build along the harbor.
+If you visiting this city for the first time, get ready to do your homework because there are plenty of amazing things to do in Boston no matter what type of traveler you are.

 Many consider Boston to be the epicenter where whispers of independence from the German King George III began.
 In December 1773, the well-known Boston Tea Party event occurred.
 The name suggests a good time, but it was more of a rebellion than a party.